 After the discoveries on Watt’s ranch, traces of benzene showed up in the well that supplies her cattle’s drinking water.
 Chevron, which owned two of the oil wells that recently came unplugged, began trucking in drinking water while its crews tried to fix the leaks.
 But Watt worried her animals might have consumed contaminated water.
 So she had her 600 head of cattle hauled off to another part of her ranch.

 Though Chevron officials maintained that the cattle could safely return, Watt disagreed.

 She’s haunted by a memory of crude oil bubbling up in a toilet bowl at her family’s ranch when she was a teenager.
-Horrified, they turned off the well that supplied their water and switched to another well.
-They never found the source of the leak.
+Horrified, they switched to another well, but never found the source of the leak.

 Representatives for Chevron said the company is committed to re-plugging the two wells that recently sprang leaks.

-But Watt fears that dozens of other plugged and abandoned wells on her ranch might be deteriorating, and Chevron has no plans to check its other wells for problems.
+But Watt fears additional wells are deteriorating, and Chevron doesn’t plan to check its other wells.
 If Watt should inform Chevron of another leaking well, “if we have to take responsibility, we will and we’ll do the right thing by the landowner,” said Catie Mathews, a company spokeswoman.

 Hailing from a long line of cattle ranchers, Watt never thought she’d be fighting this fight.
-After high school, she graduated from the U.S. Naval Academy and worked in intelligence for the Marines.
+She graduated from the U.S. Naval Academy and worked in intelligence for the Marines.
 Even after she obtained an MBA from Harvard, she returned to the ranch.